 SHAPIRO: What’s your take on this move by CBP today?

-We have discovered that many kids have reportedly been moved to a facility outside of El Paso, where our team also went last week.
-At that facility, there have been additionally now not enough get right of entry to toothbrushes, to showers, to beds for kids to sleep in.
-So we need to analyze wherein the children have been moved and what the situations there are.
+We have discovered that many kids have reportedly been moved to a facility outside El Paso, where our team also went last week.
+At that facility, there are insufficient rights of entry to toothbrushes, showers, or beds for kids to sleep in.
+So, we need to analyze where the children have been moved and the situations there are.

 MUKHERJEE: That’s precisely right.
-A 2008 regulation that was handed with unanimous bipartisan support and signed by President George W. Bush calls for youngsters be in CBP custody for seventy-two hours, three days, or less.
-And we want to recognize that the kids that have been moved out of Clint had been released from federal immigration custody.
-Every baby we spoke with has family contributors inside the United States who’re determined to have their beloved kids’ lower back.
-And the one’s children belong with their households.
-They do now not belong in detention.
+A 2008 regulation handed with unanimous bipartisan support and signed by President George W. Bush calls for youngsters to to be in CBP custody for seventy-two hours, three days, or less.
+And we want to recognize that the kids moved out of Clint have been released from federal immigration custody.
+Every baby we spoke with has family contributors inside the United States who are determined to have their beloved kids’ lower back.
+And the one’s children belong to their households.
+They do not belong in detention.

-SHAPIRO: Tell us a touch bit about the situations you saw when you visited this Clint facility final week.
+SHAPIRO: Tell us about the situations you saw when you visited this Clint facility in the final week.

 MUKHERJEE: The children are hungry.
 They’re no longer being given enough meals.
 They’re given identical meals day after day.
-Many of the kids have had no opportunity to take a shower or a tub because of crossing the border weeks in the past.
-There is a stench that emanates from the children because they haven’t had an opportunity to clean their garb.
-They’re sporting the regular clothes for weeks that they crossed the border in.
-There are very young youngsters – 1, 2, three years vintage – who’re being cared for with the aid of older youngsters who aren’t related to them.
+Many kids have had no opportunity to shower or a tub because of crossing the border weeks in the past.
+A stench emanates from the children because they haven’t had a chance to clean their garb.
+They’re sporting the regular clothes for weeks in which they crossed the border.
+Very young youngsters – 1, 2, three years old – are being cared for with the aid of older youngsters who aren’t related to them.
 And once I say older kids, I mean 7-year-olds, 8-year-olds.

 SHAPIRO: Yeah.

-MUKHERJEE: The kids are locked of their cells and cages for long durations of time, almost all day.
-Most of the children with who I spoke have no possibility to head outdoors.
+MUKHERJEE: The kids are locked out in their cells and cages almost daily.
+Most of the children with whom I spoke cannoto head outdoors.

 SHAPIRO: Wow.
-Customs and Border Protection says that they’re doing the first-class they can with confined resources, and they need extra money for more centers and extra beds.
-In our last 30 seconds or so, do you compromise that that is the wished solution?
+Customs and Border Protection says that they’re doing the first-class they can with confined resources and need extra money for more centers and beds.
+In our last 30 seconds, do you compromise that that is the best solution?

 MUKHERJEE: The immediate answer is that the administration follows the law.
-The law requires that youngsters now not be detained in these facilities for longer than seventy-two hours.
+The law requires that youngsters be detained in these facilities for more than seventy-two hours.
 We need congressional hearings right now to investigate the situations wherein children are being held across the border in addition to adults.
-And all children deserve access to simple hygiene items, including soap and showers, and toothbrushes, which among the children at Clint have been now not given.
+All children deserve access to simple hygiene items, including soap sho, water, and toothbrushes, which are now not given to children at Clint.

-SHAPIRO: Elora Mukherjee of Columbia Law School, thanks for becoming a member of us today.
+SHAPIRO: Elora Mukherjee of Columbia Law School, thanks for joining us today.